-PTEC is a state-of-the-art tidal energy generation project that has already achieved planning consents and has secured a connection offer to the electricity grid network.
-As a result, it will cement the UK’s position at the centre of an exciting new global energy sector, unlocking significant investment and job creation.
+PTEC is a state-of-the-art tidal energy generation project that has already achieved planning consents and secured a connection offer to the electricity grid network.
+PTEC aims to cement the UK’s position at the centre of an exciting new global energy sector, unlocking significant investment and job creation.

 The PTEC approach – a readymade, ‘live’ commercial platform run in partnership with the local council and various turbine manufacturers – presents an exciting model for the tidal energy industry.
 Its success could accelerate the deployment of other marine renewables projects elsewhere in the country.

 PTEC will bring together a range of different tidal turbine technologies in one setting.
 They will be positioned in groups or ‘arrays’ within an area of five square kilometres.
 Export cables on the seabed will bring the electricity generated from the site to an onshore substation.

 PTEC’s model is unique: to pre-consent the project (under a wide design envelope) and collaboratively work with the local council and turbine manufacturers.
 It is also commercially minded, in providing power to the grid and technological optimisation simultaneously.
 All of this means that PTEC will provide a blueprint for low cost, low risk tidal energy production in the UK.

 Including a variety of different turbine technologies drives competition and productivity.
 Cost reduction is built into the commercial model.

 The terms we’ve agreed with our tidal turbine manufacture partners ensure we share both the risks and rewards – and ultimately the motivation – to make this venture as financially and technologically rewarding as possible.